Letter from Home (album)

 Letter from Home is the sixth studio album by the Pat Metheny Group.
 It was released in 1989 by Geffen Records.
-In 1990, the album won the Grammy Award for Best Jazz Fusion Performance, and it was certified gold by the RIAA on July 23, 1998.
+In 1990, the album won the Grammy Award for Best Jazz Fusion Performance, and it was certified Gold by the RIAA on July 23, 1998.

-The album marked the return of Pedro Aznar, who became a member of the Group on the album First Circle.
-It also featured a reemphasis on increased instrumental diversity and was a commercial success, comfortably making the Top 200 album chart at Billboard magazine.
-"Slip Away" was, as Metheny put it, "extraordinarily successful, one of the most successful individual tunes that we've ever made."
-He said that it contains an ideal melodic durability.
-The song was heavily sampled by house music producer Nick Holder on his 2001 track Summer Daze.
+The album marked the return of Pedro Aznar, who first appeared on the album First Circle.